Engee documentation

 Description

-The Variable Fractional Delay block delays the input signal by a specified number of fractional samples on each channel of the input signal.
+The Variable Fractional Delay block delays the input signal by the specified number of fractional samples on each channel of the input signal.
 The block can also simultaneously calculate multiple delayed versions of the same signal.

 When the delay has a fractional value, the block interpolates the input signal to produce new samples at non-integer sampling intervals.
 The block supports time-varying delay values.
 That is, the delay value can change within a frame from sample to sample.